ja-codingtemple/live_react_lessons/README.md

 ## What is JSX?

-JSX (JavaScript XML) is is a syntax extension for JavaScript that allows developers to write HTML and JavaScript in the same document.
+JSX (JavaScript XML) is a syntax extension for JavaScript that allows developers to write HTML and JavaScript in the same document.
 <br>JSX allows you to embed JavaScript expressions inside of HTML within the boundaries of curly braces {}

 Example: